indiajoe/TIRSPEC/README.md

 ================
 ### CodesForUser: ###
 *    **TIRSPECdataReduction.py** (needs **TIRSPECscript.conf**) *:* This script is to help the astronomer reduce tirspec data (output of *Generate4mRamp.py*) .
 It will semi-automate and guide the user through : *image selection, flat correction, aligning and combining of NIR dithered frames* for final photometry/spectroscopy.
-Module requirements: astropy, numpy and pyraf

 The image below shows the major steps in TIRSPEC data reduction script.
 The boxes marked with faces needs human supervision.
 ![Photometry flowchart](docs/PhotometryPipeline.png)
 ![Spectroscopy flowchart](docs/SpectroscopyPipeline.png)
 For automated wavelength calibration, one needs to keep a calibrated template of the argon spectra in a directory.
+Module requirements: astropy, numpy and pyraf NonPython requirements: iraf, sextractor

 *    **TelluricCorrection.py** *:* This is to remove the telluric lines and do continuum correction of final NIR spectra.
 The flow chart of the processes one can take in telluric correction are shown below.